 What does the Examining Committee process entail?

-As described in the DEAC Accreditation Handbook, Section D.6., Undergoing an On-Site Visit, at a minimum, an examining committee is comprised of a Chair, an Educational Standards Evaluator, and a Business Standards Evaluator.
+As described in the DEAC Accreditation Handbook, beginning on page 18, an examining committee is comprised of a Chair, an Educational Standards Evaluator, and a Business Standards Evaluator.
 Subject Specialist Evaluators are also appointed to Examining Committees for all institutions offering degree programs, for institutions offering numerous courses and programs at a non-degree level, and for any institution offering a required residency component.
 Other Subject Specialist Evaluators review the curriculum of all institutions applying for initial or re-accreditation on an off-site basis before the on-site review.

 A DEAC staff representative accompanies every visiting committee to coordinate the on-site logistics and serves as a resource regarding accrediting standards.
 In addition, DEAC always invites a representative of the local state licensing agency to observe the on-site evaluation process, and, to the extent possible, partners with these officials to inform institutions of compliance issues.

 The evaluators use various rating forms that tie to DEAC's standards as tools to assist them with the on-site reviews.
 The Chair, the Educational Standards Evaluator, and the Business Standards Evaluator use the appropriate sections of the Rating Form during this process.